-Having a travel insurance plan is only useful if your claim goes through.
-Follow these 7 key steps for faster travel insurance claims.
+Having a travel insurance plan is only useful if your claim is approved.
+Follow these 7 key steps for faster travel insurance claim reviews.

-We’ll let you in on a secret: the key to successful claims starts before the claim.
+We’ll let you in on a secret: the key to a successful travel claim review starts before the claim.

-Here’s what you need to do, to help your claim get through fast:
+Here’s what you need to do to help your insurance travel claim reviews get approved quickly:

 - Take pictures of your luggage

-- Travel with items that you have receipts for
+- Travel with items you have receipts for

 - Draft a timeline